 Foreplay not only prepares for the physical aspect of sex but the intimate and emotional side too.
 And there are so many types of foreplay you can try to get both you and your partner in the mood.
 It might surprise exactly how many there are.

 And foreplay can be so much fun that there’s no reason it can’t be the headline act, too!
+It’s especially true if you’re looking for some roleplay scenarios, like these 111 ideas from Lust Nerd.

 Want to find out how exciting foreplay can be to spice up your sex life?
 This guide details the different types of foreplay with tons of ideas so you can experiment.
 These foreplay tips are inclusive of sexuality and gender, too.